grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### locking_attempt_timeout_sec

-For "mysql", if the `migrationLocking` feature toggle is set, specify the time (in seconds) to wait before failing to lock the database for the migrations.
+For "mysql" and "postgres" only.
+Specify the time (in seconds) to wait before failing to lock the database for the migrations.
 Default is 0.

 ### log_queries